 The Full Moon Phase - 17-19 May 2019

 The second weekend is aligned with the Full Moon Phase.
-This is mainly associated with completeness, sustainability, responsibility and accountability.
-The projects presented in this phase are critically engaged with the ongoing state of colonialism in former empires such as the former French and Belgian colonies, where colonialism makes itself felt in multinational extractivism activities or national and international laws for newcomers.Read more →
+This phase is mainly associated with completeness, sustainability, responsibility, taking care and accountability.
+The projects presented in this phase are critically engaged with the social and political forms of ecology and the impact that has on everyday life and our food production and consumption, such as circular agriculture or climate grief.
+Other projects continue the research and conversations about socio-ethical and political conditions and lives in former empires such as the former Belgian colonies.Read more →

 A continuum of projects, workshops, debates and events will span from September 2018 to May 2019 and address the current critical political and ecological moment through the lens of the particular urban, social, and political conditions of in and around Mechelen.
 Topics such as ecological debt, environmental racism, decolonizing social relations, degrowth, hope, care, and solidarity will represent not only the content within which to work, but also the material, technique and method of that work.Read more →